snehilsanyal/VConvIITG/README.md

 The portal is very close to a Zoom meeting, but has a main difference that our portal allows students to have a **game like experience** of the environment with different objects, videos of different departments, speeches and much more.

-### How do I ....?:
+### How do I ....?

 Here is the link to the gather town virtual presence space:
 [**Virtual Presence Space**](https://gather.town/app/i9hb5cgUXwQZkYvF/Convocation)
-Once you click the link you will be directed to the gather town space. **We recommend you to use your laptops or PCs for using this as the API is a bit slow.**
+Once you click the link you will be directed to the gather town space. **We recommend you to use your laptops or PCs for this as the API is a bit slow.**

 ![A](https://raw.githubusercontent.com/snehilsanyal/VConvIITG/master/password.png "Password")